-The following report provides an overview of our major

-achievements in each of the six PRME principles over the last 18 months and our key objectives for the next 18 months.
-We conclude with a description of our commitment to increased integration between Daniels and the PRME community.
+The following report will provide an overview of our major achievements in each of the six PRME principles over the last 18 months and our key objectives for the next 18 months.
+We will conclude with a description of our commitment to increased integration between Daniels and the PRME community.

-PRME Principle 1: Purpose
+Principle 1: Purpose